Deeper Commentary

 And it was true, even a great warfare: and he understood the thing, and had understanding of the vision- The "great warfare" is that between the kings of north and south described in chapter 11, which forms part of this vision Daniel now receives.
 Or we can read as AV "But the time appointed was long", alluding to Daniel's deep disappointment that prophetic timetables were not going to lead to the restoration of the Kingdom during his lifetime.
 This is a recurrent theme in Daniel.

-Dan 10:2 In those days I Daniel was mourning three whole weeks- In Dan.
+Dan 10:2 In those days I Daniel was mourning three whole weeks- Daniel's mourning may have been for the fact Israel's sin was precluding the immediate reestablishment of God's Kingdom.
+In Dan.
 9:23, Daniel had experienced praying and then being told that the moment he started to pray, the answer had been given.
 And now he has another example of it.
 His fasting we can assume was associated with prayer; three weeks of prayer makes 21 days, and in :12 Daniel is told by the Angel that "from the first day...your words were heard, and I am come for thy words".
 So because of his prayer ("words"- perhaps put like that to emphasize the power of the 'mere' words uttered in prayer), an Angel was sent from God to give him the understanding he had asked for.
 His very first prayer for this was answered- but the actual answer came three weeks later.
 The reason for this was that the Angel had been withstood by the prince of Persia for 21 days (:13).
 Three weeks is 21 days.
 So Daniel's first prayer was answered, but it took the Angel three weeks to work out the answer in practice; but during this time Daniel kept on praying, although at the time it must have seemed to him that no answer was forthcoming.
 So let us be prepared to persevere in prayer, as those saints in Rev. 8 did and were rewarded by the incense finally being offered by the Angel to the Lord Jesus Christ, and thence to God.
 It may just be possible that there is a mighty Angel of answered prayer (Gabriel?), in the same way as there is a 'wonderful numberer' co-coordinating the timing of God's purpose, and an Angel specifically representing Jesus and Israel (do these four make up the four forms of Angel manifestation in the cherubim and four living creatures?).
 This Angel would co-ordinate the presentation and answering of prayers.
 The Angel then describes how he confirmed and strengthened Darius (Dan.
 11:1) to the same end to enable the prayer to be answered- as if when our Angel sees someone set in a course of action which will lead to the answer of our prayer, they are confirmed and strengthened in it.
 The wonder of all this needs some reflection.
 Our words, the thoughts within human brain cells, call forth the Angels from the court of Heaven.
 “When we cried unto the Lord, he heard our voice, and sent an angel [from the myriads standing on the right and left hands of His throne] and brought us forth out of Egypt” (Num.
 20:16).
 Yet the voice that Angel responded to was the voice not so much of specific prayers but of the situation of the people.
 And the same is with us...
 See on Zech.
 3:1; Zech.
 6:8; Hag.
 1:2.

 Dan 10:3 I ate no pleasant bread, neither came flesh nor wine into my mouth, neither did I anoint myself at all, until three whole weeks were fulfilled- This was not only fasting, but an expression of genuine sadness over the Passover period (see on :4).
 His sadness was clearly that the prophetic program was going to be seriously delayed beyond the 70 years-to-restoration prophecy of Jeremiah, and this was because of the weakness of Judah.
 Daniel had prayed in Dan.
 9 for the restoration to happen anyway, but had been answered by the 70 weeks prophecy.
 And he would have been so sad that the opportunity to return to the land given in the first year of Cyrus had been responded to by so few Jews; and at the time of the third year of Cyrus (:1) the rebuilding of the temple had been delayed.